BrianWill/japanese_vocab/README.md

 - `z` : jump back to the previous subtitle
 - `x` : jump to start of the current subtitle
 - `g` : open the current subtitle in Google Translate
-- `r` : scroll the current subtitle into view in the sidebar
 - `-` : decrease playback speed
 - `+` : increase playback speed